hydrogen2oxygen/hyperselenium/README.md

 The interactions with the browser are simple Selenium commands.

+#### JavaScript
+Java is able to interpret JavaScript, so if necessary we can use JavaScript for more complex tasks without the need to write a dedicated command.

 ### PROTOCOL
 A protocol of a scenario saves the result of each step and some additional notes and screenshots.
 They can be rendered into HTML/PDF.